enneji022/Project-Talos/README.md

 whatever drive command it's sent — keeping the safety-critical motor control simple and isolated from the decision logic.

-See `Folder A/sensor_board/ALGORITHM.md` for the full logic writeup and flowchart.
+See `Source Code/sensor_board/ALGORITHM.md` for the full logic writeup and flowchart.

 ## Testing & Verification